daksh-mor/ChoreoAI/README.md

 - Semi-supervised learning works well with minimal labeled data
 - Latent space embeddings effectively capture dance dynamics
 - Simple KNN approaches can be effective for small datasets before scaling to transformers

+## Note

+- Each task has detailed documentation available in its respective folder.
+Please refer to them for more information.